antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Phishing-Analysis.md

 # 🎣 Phishing Analysis: The Greenholt Phish & Snapped Phishing Line

 ### In this file there are two different CTF analyses.
 I have paired them together as they were a part of the "Phishing Analysis" module in the TryHackMe SOC L1 analyst pathway.
+I've documented the different cycles of these attacks and what I did to investigate them.

 ## The Greenholt Phish